azsk/DevOpsKit-docs/10-Continuous-Assurance-for-in-Cluster/Readme.md

 ## Update CA for AKS

-1. Updating CA for Kuberentes will update the image used for scanning cluster.
-You can also update other configuration like Scan Interval, Application Insights key or can fix runtime account permissions key using the command.
+1. Updating CA for Kubernetes will update the image used for scanning cluster.
+You can also update other configuration like scan interval, Application Insights key or can fix runtime account permissions key using the command.
 ```PowerShell
     Update-AzSKContinuousAssuranceForCluster -SubscriptionId <SubscriptionId> -ResourceGroupName <ResourceGroupName> -ResourceName <ResourceName> -ResourceType Kubernetes  [ -AppInsightKey <Application Insight Key>]  [ -FixRuntimeAccount ] [ -LogRetentionInDays <JobLogsRetentionInDays>] [ -SpecificImageVersion <DockerHubImageTag> ] [-ScanIntervalInHours <ScanIntervalInHours> ]
 ```